wlerin/showroom/README.md

 ## Installation

-Requires FFmpeg, Python 3.5+, and Requests
+Requires FFmpeg, Python 3.5+, and the Python libraries requests, websocket-client, and pyyaml

 #####  1. Install ffmpeg